-- Support tire carrier with a jack or block while removing wire pin and wing nut from bolt at front of carrier. - Carefully lower tire carrier to ground. - Remove 2 bolts and retainer plate that hold wheel to carrier bracket (if equipped). - Lift or slide tire from carrier. - Do not over-tighten wing nut when returning carrier to storage position.
+- Support tire carrier with a jack or block while removing wire pin and wing nut from bolt at back of carrier. - Carefully lower tire carrier to ground. - Lift or slide tire from carrier. - Do not over-tighten wing nut when returning carrier to storage position.